 As costs drop and as our understanding of genetics improves, the information locked in the genome will be a critical part of managing health for people.
 But how that information is accessed and interpreted is still being debated.
-Pending an on-going FDA regulatory process, 23andMe does not offer interpreted health results to customers, but Anne discussed the potential that this information has for people and for research.
+Anne discussed the potential that this information has for people and for research.

 Her talk “The Future of Genetics in Our Everyday Lives” was packed.
 One person on Twitter said it wasn’t just the longest line she’d seen in ten years at SXSW but the “longest line I’ve seen period.”